Pushing Back Against Pot Possession Charges

 Georgia, however, has not followed this trend.
 If you are charged with marijuana possession, you could face serious criminal penalties.

 At the Law Office of Joseph R. Prine, Jr., we stand ready to provide an effective defense against marijuana charges.
 To arrange a free consultation with an experienced lawyer, call 478-201-9755.
-From offices in Dublin and Macon, we serve clients throughout Middle Georgia.
+From our offices in Macon, we serve clients throughout Georgia.

 What Have You Been Charged With?